drewuh/tabletop-baseball/README.md

 # tabletop-baseball
-Baseball simulation similar to the Strat-o-matic game
+Baseball simulation based to the Strat-o-matic game